 Now you can see the non clustered index

-Create SQL Non Clustered Index using Table Designer
+Create Non Clustered Index using Table Designer

 Please click on the Add button to add a Non Clustered Index.
 Once you select the Add option, SSMS will create an Index for you.